 There are plenty of Aloe vera based products available on the market but do check the ingredients list as many products contain only small amounts of Aloe vera so will be of small benefit.
 To get the maximum benefit stick to using the gel in its raw, ‘fresh out of the leaf’ form and just rub lightly into the skin to leave a slight sheen.

-You can buy Aloe vera gel from most health food shops and many high street chemists as well as online.
+You can buy Aloe vera gel for eczema from most health food shops and many high street chemists as well as online.
 However, we found that the easiest way to get hold of fresh, preservative-free gel was to invest in an Aloe vera plant or two and harvest the gel as and when needed.
 Even here in the UK, Aloe vera plants can thrive in a sunny conservatory or on a warm window-sill.
 There are plenty of how-to guides on the web to get you started but it really is just a case of cutting off a leaf, splitting it open and scooping out the gel.
 There is a remarkable amount of gel in each leaf!
 Just remember to a) keep the gel in the fridge until you need it; and b) water the soil, not the plant, otherwise, your plant may start to rot at the base and die.
 Yes, I did manage to kill one of mine this way…

 Aloe vera?
 The ScratchSleeves view